jonas1ara/73/README.md

 - mono-devel
 - dotnet-sdk-7.0

-To install .NET 7 and Mono compiler on Ubuntu you can type:
+To install them on Ubuntu you can type:

 ```bash